configcat/docs/docs/advanced/user-object.md

 >The *User Object* is essential if you'd like to use ConfigCat's [Targeting](advanced/targeting.md) feature.

-Also, it contains user-specific information as a basis to evaluate what Feature Flag state or setting value should be returned by ConfigCat.

 ## The relationship between User Object and Targeting rules

 **As a product manager**, you can set [Targeting rules](advanced/targeting.md) in the <a href="https://app.configcat.com" target="_blank">ConfigCat Management Console</a> based on the parameters given to ConfigCat by your application.